-Facebook Best Practice #2: Engage your audience with questions
+Facebook Best Practice #3: Engage your audience with giveaways

-Facebook Best Practice #3: Optimize your daily posting cadence
+Facebook Best Practice #4: Optimize your posting frequency

-If you rarely post on your brand page or not at all, you won’t see any real benefits to your business, but what about the opposite situation?
-On the other hand, posting a lot is also harmful to brand engagement where you run into issues of oversaturating your audience with content.
+If you rarely post on your brand’s Facebook page, you won’t see any real benefits to your business.
+But what about the opposite situation?
+On the other hand, posting too much can be harmful to brand engagement where you run into issues of oversaturating your audience with content.
 This will either cause more important content to get lost in the noise or alienate your audience altogether out of sheer annoyance.

 Deciding how many times to post per day is relative to your return on investment.
 That’s why it’s crucial to track the clicks, impressions, and shares for your page, and Rival IQ has just the right tools to help you optimize your social strategy.
 Our platform will analyze your social channels and top-performing content to determine when the best times to post during the day are for your brand.
 Speaking of best times…

 BONUS: What about the best times to post?